ribasco/async-gamequery-lib/README.md

         //Example configuration
         // - Enabled rate limiting so we don't send too fast
         // - Change rate limiting type to SMOOTH (Two available types SMOOTH and BURST)
       // - Used a custom executor for query client.
 We are responsible for shutting down this executor, not the library.
-        Options queryOptions = OptionBuilder.newBuilder()
+      SourceQueryOptions queryOptions = SourceQueryOptions.builder()
                                                           .option(SourceQueryOptions.FAILSAFE_RATELIMIT_TYPE, RateLimitType.SMOOTH)
                                             .option(GlobalOptions.THREAD_EXECUTOR_SERVICE, customExecutor)
                                             .build();